 After the programme, you are qualified to apply for doctoral and PhD studies, for example in the University's own third cycle courses.

 The Master's programme in Nordic Welfare enhances your mobility in the labour market, not least in an international perspective.

-Bachelor's degree or equivalent.
+Bachelor's degree in social, behavioural or health sciences.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Selection is made on the basis of the required educational background.